Marshall Scholarship: Evolution

 In 1954, the first year Marshall Scholarships were awarded, 700 students applied, 74 were interviewed, and 12 were ultimately selected (eight men and four women).
-Two came from Stanford, and the rest from Harvard, Princeton, Dartmouth, Bowdoin, Bryn Mawr, Kentucky, Oberlin, Utah, Virginia and Wisconsin.
+Two came from Stanford and the rest from Harvard, Princeton, Dartmouth, Bowdoin, Bryn Mawr, Oberlin, and the state universities of Kentucky, Utah, Virginia, and Wisconsin.

-In 1956, Claremont McKenna student Hugh Gallagher became the first wheelchair user to be selected as a Marshall Scholar, which he used to study at Oxford.
-He went on to draft the Architectural Barriers Act of 1968, which required that buildings built with federal funds be made accessible to all and was enacted by President Lyndon B. Johnson.
+In 1956, Claremont McKenna student Hugh Gallagher became the first wheelchair user to be selected as a Marshall Scholar.
+He used the scholarship to study at Oxford.
+He went on to draft the Architectural Barriers Act of 1968, which required that buildings built with federal funds be made accessible to all and the law was enacted by President Lyndon B. Johnson.
 This was a precursor to the Americans With Disabilities Act of 1990.
-"Hugh's most outstanding contribution to the quality of life of people with disabilities was to successfully place disability rights on Congress' agenda for the first time," former Senate majority leader Bob Dole wrote for an event honoring Gallagher in 1995.
+"Hugh's most outstanding contribution to the quality of life of people with disabilities was to successfully place disability rights on Congress' agenda for the first time", former Senate majority leader Bob Dole wrote for an event honoring Gallagher in 1995.

-In 1963, Boston University graduate student John Willis became the first African American to be selected for a Marshall Scholarship, which he used to study at the School of Oriental and African Studies.
-Willis became a professor emeritus of Near Eastern studies at Princeton University.
+In 1963, Boston University graduate student John Willis became the first African American to be selected for a Marshall Scholarship.
+He used the scholarship to study at the School of Oriental and African Studies.
+Willis went on to being a professor emeritus of Near Eastern studies at Princeton University.

 The number of scholars increased to thirty in 1973, forty in 1991, and 44 between 2004 and 2007.
 In 2010, the commission decided to offer a limited number of one-year awards.
-In 2016, the Foreign Office announced that forty scholars had been selected, a 25 percent increase over the originally planned 32, with Foreign Office Minister Alok Sharma calling it a demonstration of how "resolute Britain is in its commitment to the special relationship."
+In 2016, the Foreign Office announced that forty scholars had been selected, a 25 percent increase more than the originally planned 32, with Foreign Office Minister Alok Sharma calling it a demonstration of how "resolute Britain is in its commitment to the special relationship".

-On 7 June 2023, British Prime Minister Rishi Sunak, from his office at 10 Downing Street, announced an expansion to the funding allotted for Marshall Scholarships, writing in a press release that "the number of Marshall scholarships will increase by 25%, to 50 places a year."
-Accordingly, 51 students were selected as 2024 Marshall Scholars, the largest cohort in the scholarship's 70-year history.
-However, only 36 students were selected the next year as 2025 Marshall Scholars.
+On 7 June 2023, British Prime Minister Rishi Sunak, from his office at 10 Downing Street, announced an expansion to the funding allotted for Marshall Scholarships, writing in a press release that "the number of Marshall scholarships will increase by 25%, to 50 places a year".
+Accordingly, 51 students were selected as 2024 Marshall Scholars, the largest cohort in the 70-year history of the scholarship, however, only 36 students were selected the next year as 2025 Marshall Scholars.